 How To Write Significance of the Study: 5 Steps

-Presented below are the steps and guidelines on how to write your research’s Significance of the Study easily.
+Below are the steps and guidelines for quickly writing your research’s Significance of the Study.

 1. Use Your Research Problem as a Starting Point

-Your problem statement itself can provide clues to what outcome your research study will achieve and who will benefit from it2.
+Your problem statement can provide clues to your research study’s outcome and who will benefit from it2.

-Ask yourself “How will the answers to my research problem be beneficial?”.
-In this manner, you will have an idea of how valuable it is to conduct your study.
+Ask yourself, “How will the answers to my research problem be beneficial?”.
+In this manner, you will know how valuable it is to conduct your study.

 Let’s say your research problem is “What is the level of effectiveness of the lemongrass (Cymbopogon citratus) in lowering the blood glucose level of swiss mice (Mus musculus)?”